 We finally finished taking down all of the Christmas decorations last week, and my house has been feeling a little bit bare.
 I guess removing a 15-foot Christmas tree from the midst of our living room will do that!

-So when I was looking for a project to do with the kids last week, I was excited to come across this popsicle stick snowflake craft idea on, where else, Pinterest.
-I figured I could use it to kill two birds with one stone -- you know, keep the kids occupied for an hour or so and make something cute to dress up the living room.
+So when I was looking for a project to do with the kids last week, I was excited to come across this cute snowflake idea on, where else, Pinterest.
+I figured a popsicle stick snowflake craft would be perfect for killing two birds with one stone… You know, keep the kids occupied for an hour or so and make something cute to dress up the living room!

-Also, I did not use a protractor to measure everything -- I’m just not that exacting, lol.
+Also, I didn’t use a protractor to measure everything — I’m just not that exacting, lol.
 I simply eyeballed the angles, and I think they turned out just fine.

 Once all of our snowflakes were dry, my husband gave them a nice coat of white spray paint, followed by a light coating of the glitter spray paint.
 Originally I was just going to use the glitter spray paint, which is why the white spray paint isn’t pictured, but it wasn’t opaque enough to cover the wood on its own.

 After the paint dried overnight, we applied rhinestones to the tips and angles of the snowflakes for a little more interest.
 This part is totally optional, but I happen to like the little bit of added bling, as do my girls.

 My final step was to hang the snowflakes up using some Command hooks and navy blue satin ribbon.
 I think fishing line would work equally well, and you may already have some of that laying around.

 I just love the way this fun snowflake craft turned out!
 Crafting with the kids is always fun, plus we were able to spruce up the living room in the process.12